ilkkamtk/hybridisovellukset/Week5/02-rn-routing.md

 ## Lab assignment 1

-1. Create a new react native project called 'Stack' with Expo CLI.
+1. Create a new React Native project called 'Stack' with Expo CLI.
 Make this separate from the app we did in previous labs.
 No need to submit this or push it to Git
 1. Follow [Hello React Navigation](https://reactnavigation.org/docs/hello-react-navigation/) and [Moving between screens](https://reactnavigation.org/docs/navigating/) articles to create a simple stack navigation

 ## Lab assignment 2